 If the levels of coolant have dropped, a quick top-off can help shield your engine and keep it from overheating till you can get it repaired.
 This step, however, will be ineffective if a coolant pipe is blocked up or the origin of your problems is a ruptured radiator fan as well as the water pump.

 Now that you know how to fix overheating car, let’s go over some prevention tips.
+However, if your car is overheating beyond repair and you’re considering getting rid of it, you can get cash offer for your junk car.

 Tips To Prevent Car From Overheating